mcqueen1987/openlawnz-data-aggregator/README.md

 node getCases.js --env=local --datasource=moj
 ```

-You can find an example of the response data in the `/exampledata` folder.
+You can find an example of the data from different sources in the `/exampledata` folder.

 ## using the PCO data source
 You will need to be given administrative access to the OpenLawNZ Apify account.
 Add the following variables to your .env file: